Terms of Service

 Your right to cancel (cooling-off period)

-Under the Consumer Contracts Regulations 2013, you have the right to cancel within 14 days of paying, for any reason.
-If you cancel within this period, we will refund your full Programme Fee within 14 days.
-If you have asked us to start work on your application before the 14-day period ends, we may deduct a reasonable amount for work already done.
+Under the Consumer Contracts Regulations 2013, you have the right to cancel within 14 days of paying your deposit, for any reason.
+If you cancel within this period, we will refund the full amount you have paid within 14 days.

 Cancellation after the cooling-off period